 - Help your puppy get used to being left alone in his or her crate.
 One of the worst calls to get as a trainer is “my dog goes bananas when I leave him alone”.
 Separation anxiety, where your dog cannot tolerate you leaving him alone to the extent that he will hurt himself to get out of a crate to follow you, can be heartbreaking and frustrating for owners.
 The good news is almost all cases are preventable.
 It is not only OK to leave your puppy alone in the crate for short periods of time – it is a great thing to do!
 The sooner your puppy learns that you leaving is no big deal because you always come back the better!

 - Have your puppy meet lots and lots of people!
 The more happy and positive encounters your dog has with people of all shapes and sizes as a puppy the more likely he or she will be to meet strangers throughout his or her life.
 Socializing your puppy is key to his or her – and your – long-term happiness together.

 Now you have 5 things you can do to move past feelings of remorse for getting a puppy – get started on them today!
 The trainer you hire – either via a class or a private in home lesson – can mean the difference between 15 years of happiness with your dog and sad little faces in March when the puppy goes away.
 Please, ask for help.

-Head trainer Deb Murray, CPDT-KA is certified by the Certification Council of Professional Dog Trainers, an AKC Evaluator, a Distinguished Graduate and Mentor Trainer of the Catch Canine Academy, and APDT C.L.A.S.S.
+Head trainer Deb Murray, CBCC-KA, CPDT-KA is certified by the Certification Council of Professional Dog Trainers, an AKC Evaluator, a Distinguished Graduate and Mentor Trainer of the Catch Canine Academy, and APDT C.L.A.S.S.
 Evaluator and Instructor.